-Italian insulation monitoring system manufacturer Dossena is upgrading its DER3 differential current monitor to the DER4 (View all DER4 products) in both the DIN rail and door-mounting versions.
+Italian electrical network monitoring systems manufacturer Dossena is upgrading its DER3 differential current monitor to the DER4 (View all DER4 products) in both the DIN rail and door-mounting versions.

-But what are the differences between the two?
+But what are the differences between the two in this update?
 Read on to find out.

 Type A differential: DER3 upgraded to DER4